dhopz/CV/README.md

 - Constructed requirements documentation to develop an Investment Operations database to collect and record data to complete complex financial analysis for HNW Investors in Property Finance.
 - Conducted interviews with senior Stakeholders regarding Australian Taxation legislation to complete a project to automate Investor Quarterly Accrued Interest reporting using IRR, NPV and ROI calculations.

-## Skills
-### Initiative
-I'm comfortable being uncomfortable.
-I'm curious and I will often try to model scenarios in Jupyter Notebooks.
-I use self led learning to research topics relevant to my roles from [Modern Portfolio Theory](https://github.com/dhopz/cv_projects/blob/master/Portfolio%20Analysis.ipynb), [Monte Carlo Analysis](https://github.com/dhopz/cv_projects/blob/master/Monte%20Carlo%20Analysis.ipynb), Customer Churn and RFM Marketing models.

-### Analytical
-I enjoy working with Data.
-I created a Database to facilitate the IRR, NPV and ROI of Syndicated Property reports and I often use data products to drive my health and fitness goals.
-I also enjoy using Data Visualisation tools and techniques to better understand patterns and relationships.

-### Problem Solver
-I enjoy working in Python.
-I try to use my skills as often as possible.
-From creating and distributing reports, simple GUIs for automating banking and payments to more complex projects such as [Fractional Share Trading](https://github.com/dhopz/cv_projects/blob/master/Fractional%20Share%20Scenario.ipynb).
-I use active listening and a host of Business Analaysis tools from Root Cause Analysis to Business Process Modelling, being tenacious yet pragmatic.

 ## Education